belodetek/black.box/README.md

 Alternatively, pay up-front using Bitcoin for as much time as you need.
 Price quoted based on USD/BTC exchange rate.
 Top-up at any point prior to the existing Bitcoin credit expiry, or after.
 Any unused Bitcoin credit will be rolled over if topping up prior to existing credit expiry.
 Topping up after credit expiry will strike a new USD/BTC exchange rate.

-The device routes specified traffic (e.g. netflix.com) via the un-encrypted[[n4](#footnotes)] tunnel/virtual interface, while all the remaining traffic (e.g. google.com) goes out via the local Internet interface.
+For performance reasons, `black.box` only routes specified traffic (e.g. netflix.com) via the un-encrypted[[n4](#footnotes)] tunnel/virtual interface, while all the remaining traffic (e.g. google.com) goes out via the local Internet interface.
 For security reasons, the tunnel interface only allows specific network ports[[n1](#footnotes)] for streaming, while the local interface in unrestricted for gaming traffic, etc.

 ```
 +---------+         +-----------------+